 These deliverables will be measured by promoting these courses throughout the region and recruiting potential participants for the five stated objectives.
 A file will reflect the amount of participants registered for each workshop and the support services provided to ensure all participants complete their respective programs, acquire the necessary knowledge and skills as stated in the project, and receive their certifications.
 Evidence of project formative evaluations will be collected and used to complete the annual reports and to inform the general community of these accomplishments.
-The metrics used to measure the success of the proposed training will include: (1) enrollment, (2) retention, (3) completion of program, and (4) certification.

-Project Outcomes: Project participants will possess the capabilities to: 1) deploy satellite uplink, 2) support emergency communications for their respective EOC's, 3) support live video transmission, and 4) possess valuable CERT and CAPE Industry certifications (See Attachment 7) to serve the community during an emergency.
+Project Outcomes: Project participants will possess the capabilities to: 1) deploy satellite uplink, 2) support emergency communications for their respective EOC's, 3) support live video transmission, and 4) possess valuable CERT and CAPE Industry certifications (See Attachment F) to serve the community during an emergency.